richard-scryber/scryber.core/docs/document_structure.rst

 .. image:: images/documentproperties.png

+The base path will set the root path to any relative resources in the rest of the document.

 The header also supports the <link> and <style> elements discussed below, although these are happily supported elsewhere too.
 It is only the meta and title elements that need to be in the html head.